-To prove that any problem other than Circuit satisfiability is NP-hard, we use a reduction argument.
+To prove that any problem other than circuit satisfiability is NP-hard, we use a reduction argument.
 Reducing problem A to another problem B means describing an algorithm to solve problem A under the assumption that an algorithm for problem B already exists.
-You're already used to doing reductions, only you probably call it something else, like writing subroutines or utility functions, or modular programming.
+You've already been doing reduction for years, even before starting this book, only you probably called them something else, like subroutines or utility functions or modular programming or using a calculator.
 To prove something is NP-hard, we describe a similar transformation between problems, but not in the direction that most people expect.